d2r3v/Weather_app/README.md

 - `Search bar` for searching cities

-- Corrosponding `wallpaper` to City
+- Corresponding `wallpaper` to City

 - `Icon` for Weather type